R1 RCM majority shareholders consider taking company private

 "While there is not final agreement on terms as of this date, these discussions remain ongoing and there is active dialogue," the investor group said in a filing.

 According to the filing, RCM is discussing the request and there is no final agreement on terms.
 R1 RCM did not immediately respond to a Reuters request for comment.
-(Reporting by Christy Santhosh and Bhanvi Satija in Bengaluru; Editing by Maju Samuel)
+(Reporting by Christy Santhosh, Bhanvi Satija and Sriparna Roy in Bengaluru; Editing by Maju Samuel)